itsbeesfan/calc-mp3/JOURNAL.md

 ---
-Title: "calc mp3 (it's short for calculator! mp3)"
+Title: "calc (it's short for calculator!) mp3"
 Author: "tats morales / @beesfan on slack"
 Description: "a slick mp3 player that looks like a calculator!"
 Created On: "08/08/2025"